pivotal/TPC-DS/README.md

 3. `root` access on the master node `mdw` for installing dependencies
 4. `ssh` connections between `mdw` and the segment nodes `sdw1..n`

+User other than gpadmin can also execute this script provided `user` should have equivalent access privilege of gpadmin. eg.
+1. Access privilege on gpdata directory and sub-directory on each node
+2. Should have read access to log folder across nodes
+3. `user` database is created
+4. Proper authentications set up in pg_hba.conf

 All the following examples are using standard host name convention of Greenplum using `mdw` for master node, and `sdw1..n` for the segment nodes.

 ### TPC-DS Tools Dependencies